ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 ## Quantitative analysis

 ### Postgres cost constants
 In PG, the term of `cost` refers to a number in an arbitrary unit, that indicates how heavy the operation is.
-The following are the costs of basic operations in PG:
+The costs of basic operations in PG are given below:

 **seq_page_cost**: Cost to fetch a page from disk in a series.
 Default value is 1.0.